Six Coastal Bend counties are part of a collaborative agreement with ICE, here’s a look at what the program is

 “We ask that the steering committee meetings, which they discuss the effects of the program, are open to the public and publicized in a way actually invites us in.
 We want to know who is being caught up in the arrest and deportation pipeline and why,” said Alvarado.

-3News reached out to David Torres, Nueces County Sheriff candidate, for comment but did not hear back in time for the broadcast.
+3News reached out to David Torres, Nueces County Sheriff candidate, for comment but did not hear back.

 More from 3News on KIIITV.com: